lb82443/rdata/readme.md

-**Now we need to select only those variables related to mean and standard deviation **based on visual inspection of column names I'll search for Mean mean and std **I selected this broad definition to err on the side of including more data than **may have been necessary.
+**Now we need to select only those variables related to mean and standard deviation **based on visual inspection of column names Ill search for Mean mean and std **I selected this broad definition to err on the side of including more data than **may have been necessary.
 Some of the definitions in the paper were vague.